samthebest/dump/agile-data-and-x-func-teams.md

 4. The ticket should not be considered completed until some code has been commited into the EM part of the code base.
 5. You ship EM, you build artefacts from EM, A is only for the Ad hoc Analysis

+EM contains your product, your libraries, your entry poitns and your tests.